-Prerequisite: D.E.E.C.
+Prerequisite(s): D.E.E.C.
 Lead Teacher Certified

-Co-requisite: Employment in a licensed child care facility working directly with preschool-aged children for a minimum of 12 hours per week and a minimum of 18 months employ ment in the field.
+Corequisite(s): Employment in a licensed child care facility working directly with preschool-aged children for a minimum of 12 hours per week and a minimum of 18 months employment in the field.